bytecodealliance/wasm-micro-runtime/doc/build_wamr.md

 After that set `ESPRESSIF_TOOLCHAIN_PATH` according to the output, for example `~/.espressif/tools/zephyr`.

 Note:
 WAMR provides some features which can be easily configured by passing options to cmake, please see [WAMR vmcore cmake building configurations](./build_wamr.md#wamr-vmcore-cmake-building-configurations) for details.
-Currently in Zephyr, interpreter, AoT and builtin libc are enabled by default.
+Currently in Zephyr, interpreter, AOT and builtin libc are enabled by default.

 AliOS-Things